random-geek/MapEditr/Manual.md

 ### replaceininv

-Usage: `replaceininv [--deletemeta] [--node <node>] [--p1 x y z] [--p2 x y z] [--invert] <item> <new_item>`
+Usage: `replaceininv [--delete] [--deletemeta] [--nodes <nodes>] [--p1 x y z] [--p2 x y z] [--invert] <item> [new_item]`

-Replace a certain item with another in node inventories.
-To delete items instead of replacing them, use "Empty" (with a capital E) for `replacename`.
+Replace or delete certain items in node inventories.

 Arguments:

-- `item`: Name of item to replace
+- `item`: Name of item to replace/delete
-- `new_item`: Name of new item to replace with
+- `new_item`: Name of new item, if replacing items.
+- `--delete`: Delete items instead of replacing them.
-- `--deletemeta`: Delete metadata of replaced items.
-If not specified, any item metadata will remain unchanged.
+- `--deletemeta`: Delete metadata of items.
+May be used with or without `new_item`, depending on whether items should also be replaced.
-- `--node`: Name of node to to replace in.
+- `--nodes`: Names of one or more nodes to replace in.
 If not specified, the item will be replaced in all node inventories.
-- `--p1, --p2`: Area in which to search for nodes.
-If not specified, items will be replaced across the entire map.
+- `--p1, --p2`: Area in which to modify node inventories.
+If not specified, items will be replaced in all node inventories.
-- `--invert`: Only search for nodes *outside* the given area.
+- `--invert`: Only modify node inventories *outside* the given area.

-**Tip:** To only delete metadata without replacing the nodes, use the `--deletemeta` flag, and make `new_item` the same as `item`.
+Examples:

+Replace all written books in chests with unwritten books, deleting metadata:

+`replaceininv default:book_written default:book --deletemeta --nodes
+default:chest default:chest_locked`

 ### replacenodes